PlaneWXHelp

 How PlaneWX Detects SLD Risk

-PlaneWX scans the temperature profile from each model at each sample point along your route.
-If we detect a warm layer (above 0°C) sandwiched between subfreezing layers, we flag it as a warm nose and assess SLD risk.
-When a warm nose is detected, your briefing will explicitly call it out with an explanation of what it means for your flight.
+• NWP warm nose (any range): PlaneWX scans the temperature profile from each model at each sample point along your route.
+If we detect a warm layer (above 0°C) sandwiched between subfreezing layers, we flag it as a warm nose and assess SLD/FZRA risk.
+A warm nose + cloud moisture = hard NO-GO, regardless of FIKI status or icing severity.

 Total Icing Exposure